zstoebs/Personal-Neural-Net/README.md

 # PNN
-### A menagerie of personal neural network architectures that I craft in my style to better understand the state-of-the-art
+### A menagerie of personal neural network architectures for my better understanding of the state-of-the-art!

 **Models**:
 - Raw numpy neural net